beemobot/docs.beemo.gg/index.md

 **NOTE**: Beemo will only post logs to the specified channel when a raid is detected against your server.
 If you have followed the directions above, Beemo is already passively protecting your server with no other configuration required (or available).
 Beemo is a quiet bot so remember that "no news is good news."

-<a id="undetected-raids"></a>If a raid occurs that Beemo does not detect, you can submit a report with the `/report-raid` command or to the [#spam-reports](https://discord.com/channels/697474023914733575/856561090623569951) channel on the [Beemo Discord server](https://beemo.gg/discord) (be sure to check the pins for the required format to do so!) to help improve the algorithm.
-Please keep in mind that Beemo's antispam is provided for free and that the developers doesn't have time to be on-call for all of the servers.
+<a id="undetected-raids"></a>If a raid occurs that Beemo does not detect, you can submit a report using the `/report-raid` command or to the [#spam-reports](https://discord.com/channels/697474023914733575/856561090623569951) channel on the [Beemo Discord server](https://beemo.gg/discord) (be sure to check the pins for the required format to do so!) to help improve the algorithm.
+Please keep in mind that Beemo's antispam is provided for free and that the developers don't have time to be on-call for all of the servers.

 ### How To Contribute